eric-tang40/breakout_game/FINAL.md

   - we added block health with the color of the block changing as it got hit more
   - we added a 2d array that creates multiple rows of blocks
   - we changed the size of the paddle as the difficulty increased
+  - we created a way to stop the game if the user destroyed all of the blocks
+  - we changed the color of the ball and bricks to a lime green color
+  - we changed the color of the background when the game is playing to grey